 Venetian plaster is often used on surfaces where heavier materials cannot be easily installed, and as an alternative to marble.
 It's particularly useful in venues with columns or curved walls, where it's easy to apply.

 The intrinsic qualities of Venetian Plaster allow the walls to breathe.
-Some professional tradesmen oil and wax the plaster as a final finish to add protection and enhance the material’s natural vibrancy.
-It is possible in today’s market to speed up the application of the process by using products that contain several types of modern additives.
+Some professional tradesmen oil and wax the plaster as a final finish to add protection and enhance the material's natural vibrancy.
+It is possible in today's market to speed up the application of the process by using products that contain several types of modern additives.
 The characteristic glassy shine is still there, but only three or four layers are needed to achieve it.
-Either way, the result is a beautifully elegant finish that is soft to the touch and one that exudes glamour and luxurious living.
+Either way, the result is a high end interior with a beautifully elegant finish that is soft to the touch and one that exudes glamour and a luxurious living.

 Another popular choice is Polished Plaster Stone, which has a unique quality achieved by the natural flecks within this plaster that help provide a high quality and different type of finish.